koden-km/websocket-testing/README.md

 $ open index.html
 ```

 Once connected type a message in the box and send it to the server.

-If the
+If the message to the server is the _command_ string `ping`, then the server
+will respond with a `pong!` message.

-message is the _command_ string `foo`, then the server will respond by sending a
+If the message to the server is the _command_ string `foo`, then the server will
-_command_ string of `bar` back to the client.
-If the client gets a _command_
+respond by sending a _command_ string of `bar` back to the client.
+If the client
-string of `bar` it will send back a message string of `OK!`.
+receives the _command_ string of `bar` it will send back a message string of
+`FOOBAR!`.

 ### Example Output